magmo/apps/packages/tictactoe/notes/ttt.md

 The application needs to achieve multiple taks:

 - Present a front-end interface to users so that they can propose and accept games, make moves, and launch and respond to challenges
 - Sign, post and retrieve messages to instances of the app running on other player's clients (browsers).
 The messaging protocol could be almost anything: carrier-pigeon, SMS, semaphore.
 We are going to use a cloud-based database (firebase) for the purposes of this proof of concept.
-See article on disruptive signing and ephemeral keys
+See [article on disruptive signing and ephemeral keys](https://github.com/magmo/apps/blob/master/packages/rps-poc/notes/how-to-handle-the-wallet.md).
 - Interact with the blockchain when necessary.

 Some of this funtionality will be extracted into a wallet, so that application/game developers do not need to do the heavy lifting.